TreyE/yellr/BUILDING_AND_RELEASING.md

 ## Deployment Commands

 There is really only one concrete deployment command, `docker_run_release_server`.
 It is copied into the release zip file for a docker deployment.
+You will want to edit the `docker/deploy/docker-compose.yml` file, in order to set the `API_KEY` setting that will be used to report build resuts by CI tools.